ckessler2/CORA_FiniteDiff/README.md

 ### How to use

 * Only implemented for 1st and 2nd order derivatives (Jacobian and Hessian)
-* Derivative approximation accuracy depends on the size of perturbation (delta), defined in the FDA scripts
+* Approximation accuracy depends on the size of perturbation (delta), defined in the FDA scripts

 <hr style="height: 1px;">